non-npc/Python_Pygame_PyOpenGL/readme.md

 The program uses Pygame Community Edition to create a window and handle events, and OpenGL for 3D rendering.
 The main components are:

-1. A 3D cube that rotates continuously
+1. A 3D shape that rotates continuously
 2. Two rainbow-colored rectangles at the top and bottom of the window
 3. Color transitions that create a moving rainbow effect

-The cube is defined by its vertices and edges, and drawn using OpenGL lines.
+The shape is defined by its vertices and edges, and drawn using OpenGL lines.
 The rainbow effect is achieved by calculating HSV colors and converting them to RGB.

 ## Customization

-You can modify various aspects of the program:
+You can modify various aspects of any of the programs:

 - Adjust the window size by changing the `display` tuple in the `main()` function
-- Modify the cube's rotation speed by changing the values in the `glRotatef()` call
+- Modify the shapes's rotation speed by changing the values in the `glRotatef()` call
 - Adjust the rainbow effect speed by modifying the hue increment value

 ## LICENSE